flatcar-archive/flatcar-docs/os/switching-channels.md

 # Switching release channels

-Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

-By design, the Container Linux update engine does not execute downgrades.
-If you're switching from a channel with a higher Container Linux version than the new channel, your machine won't be updated again until the new channel contains a higher version number.
+By design, the Flatcar Linux update engine does not execute downgrades.
+If you're switching from a channel with a higher Flatcar Linux version than the new channel, your machine won't be updated again until the new channel contains a higher version number.

 ![Update Timeline](img/update-timeline.png)